Oath Keepers founder faces sentencing for sedition in US Capitol attack

 In addition to seditious conspiracy - a felony charge involving attempting "to overthrow, put down or to destroy by force the government of the United States" - Rhodes was convicted of obstructing an official proceeding and tampering with documents.
 Rhodes was acquitted of two other charges.

-As part of their sentencing request, prosecutors asked the judge to give Rhodes, based on his "terroristic conduct," a prison term longer than U.S. sentencing guidelines recommend.
+As part of their sentencing request, prosecutors asked the judge to enhance Rhodes' sentence based on several factors, including his "terroristic conduct."

+Mehta agreed that all of those proposed sentencing enhancements could be applied, saying the evidence showed that Rhodes "was at the top of the chain" and he was culpable for the actions of the entire group.

+“He clearly had no regret about what happened that day," Mehta said.

 His attorneys are asking the judge to give Rhodes no more time behind bars beyond that he already has served since his January 2022 arrest.